cookbrite/sample-mb-python-package/README.md

 This repository contains the code and instructions MetaBrite uses to create our internally-used python packages.

+# Deprecated

+This repository is now deprecated and has been replaced by the **[xBrite Sample Python Package](https://github.com/xBrite/sample-python-package)**.
+Please use that one instead.

 # License

 The `LICENSE.metabrite` file included in this repository is intended for use